All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 SURMOUNT-1[1]: Flagship Lipid Data

-SURMOUNT-1, the pivotal weight management trial for tirzepatide, provided the most detailed lipid data available for Zepbound.
+SURMOUNT-1, the important weight management trial for tirzepatide, provided the most detailed lipid data available for Zepbound.
 Jastreboff et al. (NEJM, 2022) reported the following changes at 72 weeks with the 15 mg dose versus placebo: triglycerides decreased by 27.1 percent versus 5.9 percent, non-HDL cholesterol decreased by 8.3 percent versus 1.2 percent, and VLDL cholesterol decreased by approximately 22 percent.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 LDL cholesterol showed a modest decrease of roughly 5 percent, while HDL cholesterol initially dipped during active weight loss and then stabilized near or slightly above baseline by week 72.